jgpavez/DecomposingTests/README.md

  10000                   | 100000
 <img src="https://github.com/jgpavez/systematics/blob/multidim/plots/mlp/training/10000/full_comparison_mlp_sigbkg.png" width="350">  | <img src="https://github.com/jgpavez/systematics/blob/multidim/plots/mlp/training/100000/full_comparison_mlp_sigbkg.png" width="350" >

-Finally, the histograms for the values of the coefficients c1[0] and c2[0] obtained by maximizing the log-likelihood on a dataset in each case of the cases are shown.
+Finally, the histograms for the values of the coefficients c1[0] and c2[0] obtained by maximizing the log-likelihood on a dataset in each one of the cases are shown.

 c1[0] - 0                   | c1[0] - 1000